Feyerabend/vm/ps/APPLE.md

 # Apple, PostScript, PDF and screen rendering

+As can be read from the background of PostScript, in the mid 80s Apple had a great success early with the event of "affordable" laser printers, programs where you could layout pictures, text and graphics such as PageMaker, but also PostScript which could transfer what you saw on the screen to what got printed in relatively high detail as 300 dpi.

-High-Quality Printing: PostScript produced crisp, scalable fonts and detailed graphics, crucial for the OS guide which required clear, readable text and precise illustrations.
-This ensured that printed materials looked excellent regardless of the printer used.
+PostScript produced crisp, scalable fonts (not easy to copy) and detailed graphics, crucial for required clear, readable text and precise illustrations.
+This ensured that printed materials looked excellent regardless of the printer used:
+*device-independent*.

-WYSIWYG (What You See Is What You Get): PostScript maintained the fidelity of on-screen displays to printed outputs, essential for the OS guide, allowing users to see exactly how the printed manual would look, ensuring accuracy and detail.
+WYSIWYG (What You See Is What You Get) as PostScript maintained the fidelity of on-screen displays to printed outputs, allowing users to see exactly how the printed manual would look, ensuring accuracy and detail.

-Integration with LaserWriter: Apple’s LaserWriter printer, one of the first to incorporate PostScript, played a key role.
-Combined with the Macintosh’s graphical user interface, it allowed seamless production of the OS guide, blending text and graphics smoothly.
+Apple’s LaserWriter printer, one of the first to incorporate PostScript, played a key role.
+Combined with the Macintosh’s graphical user interface, it allowed seamless production, blending text and graphics smoothly.

-Desktop Publishing Revolution: Using PostScript was part of Apple’s larger initiative in the desktop publishing revolution.
+Using PostScript was part of Apple’s larger initiative in the desktop publishing revolution.
 Along with software like Aldus PageMaker, it enabled users to create professional-quality documents in-house, showcasing the capabilities of the Macintosh in producing high-quality printed materials.

-Consistency and Scalability: PostScript allowed the OS guide to be consistently reproduced at any size and on any compatible printer without losing quality.
+PostScript allowed the OS guide to be consistently reproduced at any size and on any compatible printer without losing quality.
 This was beneficial for producing various editions and updates, maintaining high standards across all copies.

+Macintosh didn't make a great start when it launched, but DTP and such things as calculating sheets (Visicalc, Multiplan etc.) made it into a much more attractive product in crucial markets.

+Much later on PostScript was succeeded by PDF (Portable Document Format), to which it can easily be "distilled", or converted.
+PDF actually inherits much from PostScript.

- PDF (Portable Document Format) played a significant role in screen rendering and display within Apple's operating systems, particularly starting from Mac OS X. Here's how Apple leveraged PDF for on-screen rendering:
+Here comes the interesting part: *PDF played a significant role in screen rendering and display within Apple's operating systems, particularly starting from Mac OS X.*

-### PDF in Apple's GUI:
+### PDF in Apple's GUI

-1. **Core Graphics (Quartz 2D)**: Apple's Core Graphics framework, also known as Quartz 2D, is the cornerstone of their graphics rendering engine in macOS.
+**Core Graphics (Quartz 2D)**: Apple's Core Graphics framework, also known as Quartz 2D, is the cornerstone of their graphics rendering engine in macOS.
 Quartz 2D is based on the same imaging model as PDF.
 This allows the operating system to render text and graphics with high precision and consistency, using the same techniques for both screen display and printing.

-2. **Resolution Independence**: PDF's scalable nature means that graphics and text can be rendered at any resolution without loss of quality.
+**Resolution Independence**: PDF's scalable nature means that graphics and text can be rendered at any resolution without loss of quality.
 This was a critical feature for Apple's GUI, ensuring that elements would look sharp and clear on displays with varying resolutions, including the high-resolution Retina displays introduced later.

-3. **Consistent Output**: Using PDF as a basis for on-screen rendering ensures that the visual output is consistent across different devices.
+**Consistent Output**: Using PDF as a basis for on-screen rendering ensures that the visual output is consistent across different devices.
 This is similar to the WYSIWYG (What You See Is What You Get) principle that PostScript brought to desktop publishing.
 What users see on their screen is a faithful representation of what will be printed or displayed on another device.

-4. **Advanced Graphics Features**: PDF supports advanced graphics features such as transparency, gradients, and complex vector shapes.
+**Advanced Graphics Features**: PDF supports advanced graphics features such as transparency, gradients, and complex vector shapes.
 By utilizing PDF for rendering, Apple's GUI could incorporate these advanced graphics features seamlessly, enhancing the visual appeal and functionality of the user interface.

-5. **Performance Optimization**: Apple's implementation of PDF for rendering is optimized for performance, ensuring smooth and responsive interactions within the GUI.
+**Performance Optimization**: Apple's implementation of PDF for rendering is optimized for performance, ensuring smooth and responsive interactions within the GUI.
 The efficient handling of vector graphics and text rendering helps maintain a high frame rate and responsiveness, even with complex visuals.

-6. **Compatibility and Integration**: PDF is a widely used standard for document exchange, and by using it as a basis for their rendering engine, Apple ensured that documents created or viewed on macOS would be highly compatible with other systems and applications.
+**Compatibility and Integration**: PDF is a widely used standard for document exchange, and by using it as a basis for their rendering engine, Apple ensured that documents created or viewed on macOS would be highly compatible with other systems and applications.
 This integration makes it easier for users to work with PDF documents directly within the operating system, including previewing, annotating, and printing.

-### Historical Context:
+### Historical Context

 - **PostScript to PDF Transition**: While PostScript was integral to the early days of desktop publishing and printing, PDF emerged as a more versatile and portable format for document exchange and display.
 Adobe developed PDF to extend the capabilities of PostScript, making it better suited for a range of devices and platforms, including on-screen viewing.

 - **PDF as a Universal Format**: As PDF became the de facto standard for document exchange, its use in on-screen rendering became more prevalent.
 Apple's adoption of PDF for its rendering engine in macOS leveraged the strengths of PDF, providing a unified approach to rendering that worked equally well for on-screen display, printing, and document exchange.

-### Practical Implications:
+### Practical Implications

 - **User Experience**: The integration of PDF in the rendering engine enhances the user experience by ensuring that documents and graphical elements are rendered with high fidelity.
 This is particularly important for professional applications where precise rendering of graphics and text is critical.